galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 > ### {% icon hands_on %} Hands-on: Filter `gene`
-> 1. go back to the `QTL` node
+> 1. Go back to the `QTL` node
 > 2. Show the `Name` attribute using the eye icon
 > 3. Filter the name with a `regexp` with `growth`
 > 4. **Run & preview**
 {: .hands_on}

-From now, our query is "All Genes that are over-expressed (logFC > 2 and FDR ≤ 0.05) and located on a QTL that is related to growth" We can save this results with the *Run & save* button.
+From now, our query is "All Genes that are over-expressed (logFC > 2 and FDR ≤ 0.05) and located on a QTL that is related to growth".
+We can save this results with the *Run & save* button.

 > ### {% icon hands_on %} Hands-on: Save a result
 > 1. **Run & save**